ybezginova2016/NLP_SalaryPrediction/README.md

 - *Transformers:* Transformers are a type of deep neural network architecture that has shown excellent performance in various NLP tasks.
 Models like BERT, RoBERTa, and GPT-2 are pre-trained transformers that can be fine-tuned for specific downstream tasks, such as salary prediction based on job descriptions.

+- *fastText* can also be used for salary prediction based on job descriptions. fastText is an extension of the Word2Vec model that can efficiently train word embeddings for large datasets.
+It can handle out-of-vocabulary words and can also model subword information.

+To use fastText for salary prediction, you can train word embeddings on your job description data using the fastText algorithm.
+You can then use these embeddings as features in a machine learning model to predict salaries.
+For example, you can use logistic regression or SVM with fastText embeddings as input features to predict salary ranges.

+One advantage of fastText is its efficiency in handling large datasets.
+It can handle millions or billions of words and can train embeddings quickly, making it a good choice for large-scale salary prediction projects.

+Overall, fastText can be a good choice for salary prediction based on job descriptions, especially if you have a large dataset and want to train word embeddings efficiently.

 It is a good idea to start with a simple model like BoW or TF-IDF and gradually move on to more complex models like word embeddings or transformers if needed.